deprecate/hub.me/README.md

 Then you must change the repository name to `yourUsername.github.com`.

 ### Step 3:
-Now you have to open the `index.html` and change a single value on the bottom.
+Now you have to open the `index.html` and put your username on it.

     <script>
 		$('body').hubMe({'username': 'yourUsername'});
 	</script>

-Easy huh?
+Easy, huh?

 Credits
 ---------------